Last Updated on June 16, 2021

 About Galiano Island

-There are few shopping options, no major attractions (besides the natural beauty), no chain hotels or restaurants.
-While we were hiking, even on a weekend, we did not cross paths with very many people.
+There are few shopping options, no major attractions (besides the natural beauty), and no chain hotels or restaurants.
+While hiking, even on a weekend, it is highly possible that you will not cross paths with very many people.

 How To Get To Galiano Island